coljac

 Hackers, crackers and descriptive linguistics

-Posted by Colin in Internet, Opinion on June 27th, 2011 | No Comments
+Posted by Colin on Jun 27, 2011 in Internet, Opinion | Comments Off on Hackers, crackers and descriptive linguistics

 I had a spot on 7PM Project last week talking about Cybercrime, in particular the hack of the CIA by LulzSec.
 I got some comments afterwards about the abuse of the word hacker by the media.
 As a geek, I should know better.
 But I’m unrepentant.